EPA’s New Environmental Justice Office Pledges ‘Billions’ For ‘Those Who Need It The Most - NewsBreak

 T he U.S. Environmental Protection Agency is planning to open a new office that it says will not only double down on its efforts to confront environmental justice but will do so by pledging billions of dollars to the communities that have gone neglected for so long.

-The new Office of Environmental Justice and Civil Rights is being spearheaded by EPA Administrator Michael Regan , the first Black man to lead the federal agency that oversees “protects people and the environment from significant health risks, sponsors and conducts research, and develops and enforces environmental regulations,” as its website describes .
+The new office is being spearheaded by EPA Adminstrator Michael Regan , the first Black man to lead the federal agency that oversees “protects people and the environment from significant health risks, sponsors and conducts research, and develops and enforces environmental regulations,” as its website describes .

 MORE: Understanding Environmental Racism And Its Effect On Black Americans